manucabral/winsock-example/README.md

 # Serat
-Simple chat server with client in C
+Socket programming in C for Windows with a Server and Client example

 ## Installation
 ### Clone repository